arusahni/pattern-matching-talk/presentation.md

         * Deterministic Context Free Grammar (DCFG)
     * If the token `match` is encountered, Python 3.8 would assume it was a variable
     * To turn it into a keyword, the variable name must be removed from the language
-    * This happend with async, and broke code that used `async` as a name.
+    * This happened with async, and broke code that used `async` as a name.

 * Introduced in Python 3.9
     * tl;dr: when trying to read source code, Python can now try different options, moving